As an institution of higher education, Suffolk County Community understands the value

 Suffolk County Community College receives many requests for permission to perform research studies.
 Our IRB policy has been developed to encourage research while maintaining protections for those who take part in any research activities.
 Should you have any questions, feel free to contact me or the College IRB Chair, Dr. Helen C. Wittmann.

-Vice President for Planning and Institutional Effectiveness
+Interim Vice President for Planning and Institutional Effectiveness